How a Minimalist Wardrobe Can Improve Your Mindset

 Take a moment and look into the space where you keep your clothes.
 Think about what you might want to wear later.
 Feel overwhelmed, or unsure?

 What’s the current state of the space?
-Is it organized?
+Is it minimal and organized?
 Can you easily access what you need?
 Do you frequently find yourself stuck when it comes time to determine what to wear?
 Or even dread the idea of it?

-If you answered yes to any of the above questions, you’re most likely caught caught in a complicated relationship with your clothes.
+If you answered yes to any of the above questions, you’re most likely caught in a complicated relationship with your clothes.

 This can have real effects on your day to day routine, some symptoms of a complicated wardrobe include: